Imoptimal/imoptimal-theme/readme.txt

 === Imoptimal ===
 Contributors: imoptimal
-Requires at least: 5.0
-Tested up to: 5.4.2
+Tested up to: 5.5
-Requires PHP: 7.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 == Description ==
-Simplistic theme, with an option to enable users to build their whole website with widgets (option available inside of admin menu, at Appearance/Customize).
-Best if used with Pagebuilder by Siteorigin plugin, and its widgets bundle.
+Simplistic theme, with an option (available inside of admin menu, at Appearance/Customize) to enable users to build their whole website either through: a) Widgets - best if used with Pagebuilder by Siteorigin plugin, and its widgets bundle; b) Elementor - most popular website builder plugin.
 Intended for technically advanced users that build their own websites or websites for others, as a tool to make this process more efficient.
-IMPORTANT: CSS knowledge mandatory in order to use this theme to its fullest potential.

-It provides widget areas in these sections: header, footer, sidebar, homepage content, page content, 404 page, and shop page (if woocommerce plugin is active).
-All of the mentioned areas are available to the user inside of the Customizers widget area also, except the 404 page widget (which can be edited only through wp-admin widgets area).
+IMPORTANT: Both widget and elementor option should be used to build a website through pages (not posts).

 == Changelog ==